pankajkGitHub850/Hackathons/README.md

 # Hackathons
-HackaThons from which i learned many new thing to sharpen my edge.
+HackaThons from which i have learned many new things to sharpen my edge.